×

 We asked people if there is a lot of crime.
 They answered:

 "Numazu, like many other cities in the country, is generally considered safe with a relatively low crime rate.
 The city is known for its peaceful environment and the safety it offers to both residents and tourists.
 However, like any other place in the world, minor crimes such as petty theft or pickpocketing can occur, especially in crowded areas.
 Violent crime is extremely rare, and the city's law enforcement is efficient and reliable.
-Overall, Numazu is a safe city with a low crime rate," wrote a member in Numazu.
+Overall, Numazu is a safe city with a low crime rate," said one expat who made the move to Numazu.

 About the Author